-Applications closed on July 27, 2023, at 6:00 PM EST. Subscribe below to stay updated on all things ELEVATED CITIES.
+Applications close on February 15, 2024 at 6:00 PM EST. Subscribe below to stay updated on all things ELEVATED CITIES.

-ELEVATED CITIES is supported through Mastercard’s “In Solidarity” initiative, a program launched in 2021 dedicated to investing in Black communities across the U.S. by generating funding and opportunities for Black-owned Businesses.
+ELEVATED CITIES is supported through Mastercard’s “In Solidarity” initiative, a program launched in 2021 dedicated to investing in underrepresented communities across the U.S. by generating funding and opportunities for small businesses.

 ELEVATED CITIES builds on Our Village United’s ELEVATE program which works to provide wrap-around support for solopreneurs and microbusinesses through targeted capital grants, technical assistance, shared professional services, and wellness support for the business owner.

-This Black Woman-Led Accelerator Is Positioning Small Black Businesses To Thrive Against The Odds
+This Black Woman-Led Accelerator Is Positioning Small Businesses To Thrive Against The Odds

 “I feel more confident in achieving those goals with the tools we’ve been provided with.
 It’s reassuring to have a program like this helping people of color in the spaces we’re in.
 We don’t have the knowledge or tools needed to compete with our counterparts.
 I have the knowledge now so now I can implement it little by little.”